-Funky furniture solutions were created to fit the entire design, including: tree ring desks, mushroom stools and tree stump stools.
+Funky furniture solutions were created to fit the entire school space design, including: tree ring desks, mushroom stools and tree stump stools.
 A soft seating reading area with nature coloured scatter cushions was also include.
 The surface has a wipeable fabric to reduce the risk of younger students causing a mess.

 The flooring was created using Interface carpet tiles.
 Green carpet tiles acted bringing the outside in while the grey tiles acted as stepping stones.
-The “bespoke reading den” was included so that students could read in privacy.
+The “bespoke reading den”was included so that students could read in privacy.